gradle/develocity-build-config-samples/build-data-capturing-gradle-samples/README.md

 apply(from = "build-data-capturing-sample.gradle.kts")
 ```

 The samples are designed to be applied to the root level `build.gradle(.kts)` script.
-If it's necessary to use them on a subproject `build.gradle(.kts)` script, the samples should be modified to reference the `rootProject` when retrieving the scan extension.

 ## Overview